kubeedge/kubeedge/docs/components/edge/edged.md

 Volume manager runs as an edge routine which brings out the information of which volume(s) are to be attached/mounted/unmounted/detached based on pods scheduled on the edge node.

-Before starting the pod, all the specified volumes referenced in pod specs are attached and mounted, Till then the flow is blocked and with it other operations.
+Before starting the pod, all the specified volumes referenced in pod specs are attached and mounted, Till then the flow is blocked and with its other operations.

 ## MetaClient